ConduitIO/conduit-connector-sdk/README.md

 * `conduit.source.plugin.version`: version of the source plugin that created this record

+More information about metadata in OpenCDC records can be found [here](https://conduit.io/docs/features/opencdc-record/#opencdc).

 **Q: If a destination connector is able to write to multiple tables (topics, collections, indexes, etc.), how should a record be routed to the correct destination?**